damonholzborn/Quaxtrip/README.md

 # Installation

 1. If you don’t already have Max 8, [download](https://cycling74.com/downloads) and install it.
 Note that you do not need to purchase Max to use Quaxtrip, it will run in the unregistered version.
-2. [Download](http://msp.ucsd.edu/software.html) and install Pure Data (version 0.51-2 or later — listed on the download page under **Current Stable Release**).
+2. [Download](http://msp.ucsd.edu/software.html) and install Pure Data (version 0.55-0 or later — listed on the download page under **Current Stable Release**).
 3. If Max is running, quit Max.
-4. [Download](http://msp.ucsd.edu/software.html) PdMax (version 0.54 or greater — listed on the download page under Experimental: pd~ ported to Max/MSP 6,7, and 8 by Puckette & Apel), unzip, and place in the ~/Documents/Max 8/library directory.
-PdMax contains the Max object that allows you to run Pd patches in Max.
+4. [Download](http://msp.ucsd.edu/software.html) PdMax (version 0.54 or greater — listed on the download page under **Experimental: pd~ ported to Max/MSP 6,7, and 8 by Puckette & Apel**), unzip, and place in the ~/Documents/Max 8/library directory.
+PdMax contains the Max object that allows you to run Pd patches in Max. *Note:  users of Apple Silicon Macs (M1 processor or later) will need to run Max in Rosetta mode when using PdMax 0.54 (get info on app and check Open Using Rosetta).
+If you prefer not to run in Rosetta mode, there is a beta version of PdMax on the download page you may try (0.55test1).*

 5. [Download](https://github.com/damonholzborn/Quaxtrip/archive/main.zip) the latest release of Quaxtrip, unzip, and place in the ~/Documents/Max 8/library directory.

 # Quick Start